rkollataj/mcba_usb/README.md

 * 800 Kbps
 * 1000 Kbps

-Bittiming parameters are hardcoded inside device.
+Note: Bittiming parameters are hardcoded inside device.
+Only speed can be configured using iproute2 utils.

 ### Termination
 The tool supports build in termination.
 It can be controlled by sysfs.
 To read current termination status: